 Celebrate National School Breakfast WeekPrint Page

-Breakfast is the most important meal of the day, and schools provide millions of breakfasts to hungry children.
+Schools provide nearly 12 million breakfasts to hungry children each day through the School Breakfast Program.
+On average, meals served as part of the School Breakfast Program are more nutritious than breakfast consumed elsewhere.
 This gives us reason to celebrate!
-Every March, the nation celebrates National School Breakfast Week, which was launched in 1989 to raise awareness of the availability of the School Breakfast Program to all children.
+Every March, the nation celebrates National School Breakfast Week (NSBW), which was launched in 1989 to raise awareness of the availability of the School Breakfast Program.
 During this week, schools put their breakfast programs on display through exciting contests and promotions.

 - Work with your food service staff to brainstorm ideas for how your school can celebrate National School Breakfast Week.

-- Invite a local celebrity to eat breakfast with students such as local athletes, news anchor, school mascot, etc.
+- Invite a local celebrity to eat breakfast with students such as local athletes, news anchors, school mascot, etc.

-- Do a menu makeover!
-Plan to serve a special item during NSBW or rename existing menu items with fun and creative names.
+- Plan to serve a special item during NSBW or rename existing menu items with fun and creative names.
 Get students involved by holding school-wide contests and votes on new names and menu ideas.

 - Invite teachers, coaches, the principal or other guest servers to serve breakfast to students.